Jacques d'Adelswärd-Fersen: Trial

 The trial started on 28 November 1903 in the Seine Tribunal.
 It was presided over by Judge Bondoux.
 It was a closed trial with the public barred from the hearings.
 Some schoolboys testified for the prosecution.
 The defence tried to prove d'Adelswärd's heterosexuality by making him testify about his encounters with women.
 D'Adelswärd and de Warren were found guilty, but having been in prison for five months already d'Adelswärd was set free immediately after the trial.
 He was also fined 50 francs and lost civil rights for five years.
 Hamelin stayed in prison and appealed his sentence to a higher court.
 The "entertainments" had been attended by the cream of Parisian society, including some Catholic priests and the writer Achille Essebac.
 This could be a factor which may have induced the court to drop some charges.
 According to Will Ogrinc, the court limited the case to "inciting minors to debauchery" because of illegal conduct between boys and two young men in their twenties, preventing implications against older participants.
 Many boys did not appear at the interrogations and trial, since they had been sent to the countryside by their parents to avoid embarrassing revelations.

-There is no detailed description of the boys' testimony, but Peyrefitte writes of Jean Lorrain's report that, after tableaux vivants, d'Adelswärd followed the boys who had been stimulated by the entertainment to the bathroom and masturbated them.
+There is no detailed description of the boys' testimony, but Peyrefitte writes of Jean Lorrain's report that, after the tableaux vivants, d'Adelswärd followed the boys who had been stimulated by the entertainment to the bathroom and masturbated them.

 Failed marriage

 The scandal foiled d'Adelswärd's plans to marry Blanche Suzanne Caroline de Maupeou (1884–1951), daughter of the respected aristocratic and wealthy Protestant industrialist Viscount de Maupeou.
-The court documents mention that one of the blackmail letters was sent to the Viscount prior to the scandal and that Blanche's family was happy to receive the information prior to his arrest and to cancel his marriage plans.
+The court documents mention that one of the blackmail letters was sent to the Viscount prior to the scandal and that Blanche's family was happy to receive the information prior to his arrest and to cancel their marriage plans.
 After d'Adelswärd's release on 3 December 1903, he tried to visit his fiancée with the intent of explaining the affair, but was sent away by a servant.
 There were rumours in the press that he tried to end his life, but the accounts in Gazzetta Piemontese and Le Figaro differ.